aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Thanks for reading! ❤️

 // TODO: Read reviews of Mehran and Ronal again to make sure you addressed them all
-// TODO: give each section to chatGPT and ask it to decorate them with emojis